IIIF/api/source/presentation/4.0/model.md

 ### provides
 {: #provides}

-A set of features or additional functionality that a linked resource enables relative to the linking or including resource, which is not defined by the `type`, `format` or `profile` of the linked resource.
+A set of features or additional functionality that a linked resource enables relative to the linking or including resource, often for accessibility purposes and which are not defined by the `type`, `format` or `profile` of the linked resource.
 It provides information as to why and how a client might want to interact with the resource, rather than what the resource is.
 For example, a text file (linked resource) that `provides` a `closedCaptions` for a Video (context resource), or an audio file (linked resource) that `provides` an `audioDescription` of a Canvas (context resource).

 The value _MUST_ be an array of strings, each string identifies a particular feature and _MUST_ be taken from the table below or the [provides registry][link].

 Note that the majority of the values have been selected from [accessibility feature spec][link] and thus use the original form rather than being consistent with the hyphen-based form of the values of `behavior` and `viewingDirection`.

-* Annotations with the `painting` motivation _SHOULD NOT_ have the `provides` property.<br/>
+* Annotations with the `supplementing` motivation _MAY_ have the `provides` property.<br/>
-  Clients _SHOULD_ ignore the `provides` property on Annotations with the `painting` motivation.
+  Clients _SHOULD_ ignore the `provides` property on all other resource.
-* Any resource linked to or included in another resource _MAY_ have the `provides` property.<br/>
-  Clients _SHOULD_ process the `provides` property on these resources.

 | Value | Description |
 | ----- | ----------- |